llliutech/miniRAG/README.md

 # miniRAG
-A miniRAG system that understand how it work
+A miniRAG system that tell us how it work